 The European snack bar market recorded a revenue of USD 3841.02 million in 2016, and is expected to register a CAGR of 3.1% over the forecast period (2018-2023).
-Retail sales of the British snack bar market are estimated to be of value USD 880.8 million in the U.K. Snack bars have become a healthier and easier alternative to other snack foods like chocolates, cakes and biscuits.
+Retail sales of the British snack bar market are estimated to be worth USD 880.8 million.
+Snack bars have become a healthier and easier alternative to other snack foods, such as chocolates, cakes, and biscuits.

-The most active age group that is a major consumer of the snack bars in the U.K. is 18-25 year and they amount to 35% of the overall consumers.
-The increasing trend of snacking on the go and snacking in between meals has driven the market sales of snack bars.
+The most active age group that is a major consumer of the snack bars in the United Kingdom is 18-25-year age bracket, which accounts for 35% of the overall consumers.
+The increasing trend of snacking on the go in Europe and snacking in between meals, have driven the sales of snack bars.

-Consumers in the U.K. are particularly big on-the-go breakfast eaters, with 22% of adults having breakfast outside of the home at least once a week.
-The Granola bars have contributed to 25% of the total sales of snack bars.
-Germany, France and Italy are the other major regions that are a significant part of the European Snack bars market.
-Consumer demand for convenient and healthy food options shows no signs of slowing down and will drive snack bar sales in years to come.
+British consumers are particularly significant on-the-go breakfast eaters, with 22% of adults having breakfast outside their home at least once a week.
+The granola bars have contributed to 25% of the total sales of the European snack bars market.
+Germany, France, and Italy are the other major countries that account for a significant share of the European snack bar market.
+Consumer demand for convenient and healthy food options shows no signs of slowing down, and is expected to drive snack bar sales in the years to come.
 Breakfast bars are the most preferred type among all the snack bars, keeping with the trend of on-the-go breakfast.
 Energy bars and protein bars have also recently gained popularity as post-workout snacks.
 Whole grain is the fastest growing category of ingredient in snack bars within Europe, with the United Kingdom being the largest consumer.

 The market is different in different regions of Europe.
-For instance, France market covers packaged family, adult and single snack bars which can be eaten without accompaniment (egg milk) anywhere (such as on street) usually between meals.
-It includes fruit, nut/seed and cereal and other snack bars.
-Market size comprises sales through all retail channels including direct to consumer.
-Similarly Germany, Spain and Italy have different market segment for snack bar.
+For instance, the French market covers packaged family, adult, and single snack bars, which can be eaten without accompaniment (egg milk) anywhere (such as on street), usually between meals.
+It includes fruit, nut/seed and cereal, and other snack bars.
+Market size comprises sales through all retail channels, including direct to consumer.
+Similarly, Germany, Spain, and Italy have different market segments for snack bars.

-The snack bar market is a fragmented market consisting of many small and large players worldwide.
-The companies such as Kellogg, Natural valley, Alpen and Jordan are the major players and consists of various products in snack bar market.
-Communicating fruit content is a major way in which British snack bar brands are working to increase their natural health credentials.
+The European snack bar market is fragmented, and consists of many small and large players worldwide.
+The companies, such as Kellogg, Natural valley, Alpen, and Jordan are the major players, and offer various products in the snack bar market.
+Communicating fruit content is a major way in which the British snack bar brands are working, to increase their natural health credentials.

-The snack bar sector is in competition with a wide variety of other snack products ranging from chocolate to sandwiches.
-Cereal, snack and energy bars are only recently gaining traction in the mainstream market only in the recent times, compared to long-established snack sub-sectors with more potential to attract both new manufacturers and users.
+The European snack bar sector is facing intense competition with a wide variety of other snack products, ranging from chocolate to sandwiches.
+Cereal, snack, and energy bars are gaining traction in the mainstream market only in the recent times, compared to long-established snack sub-sectors with more potential to attract both new manufacturers and users.

-Despite its competitive environment, there are opportunities for cereal, snacks and energy bars.
+Despite its competitive environment, there are opportunities for cereal, snacks, and energy bars.
 For example, the world of sports has become a key area for the snack bar category in Europe.
 Brands are becoming more specific regarding the type of athletic support they provide, and the type of benefits they can offer to athletes.
-As the European snack bar market is currently going through a period of growth, manufacturers from other categories, such as biscuits, are looking to the category to extend their brand presence.
+As the European snack bar market is currently witnessing a period of growth, manufacturers from other categories, such as biscuits, are considering the category to extend their brand presence.